kornia.filters

 Segmentation

-Creates a mask indicating whether elements of the input tensor are within the specified range.
+Create a mask indicating whether elements of the input torch.Tensor are within the specified range.

 _images/in_range.png